Altria Group or Altria (NYSE:MO) is not just a great company but a profitable one.

 In this article, we are going to look at Altria’s market valuation from a historical perspective.

-That said, we will compare its current valuation with the historical values using several ratios, including the price to sales ratio, price to book ratio, price to gross profit ratio, price to operating income ratio, price to earnings ratio and price to free cash flow ratio.
+That said, we will compare its current valuation with the historical values using several ratios, including the price to sales ratio, price to book ratio, price to gross profit ratio, price to operating income ratio, price to earnings ratio and price to cash flow ratio.

 Let’s get started.